Proto-Indo-Aryan language

-Proto-Indo-Aryan (sometimes Proto-Indic (Note: In modern and colloquial context, the term "Indic" refers more generally to the languages of the Indian subcontinent, thus also including non-Aryan languages like Dravidian and Munda.
+Proto-Indo-Aryan (sometimes Proto-Indic (Note: In modern and colloquial context, the term "Indic" refers more generally to the languages of the Indian subcontinent, thus also including non-Aryan language families like Dravidian and Munda.
 See e.g. Reynolds, Mike (2007).
 "Language in the British Isles")) is the reconstructed proto-language of the Indo-Aryan languages.
 It is intended to reconstruct the language of the Indo-Aryans, who had migrated into the Indian subcontinent.
 Being descended from Proto-Indo-Iranian (which in turn is descended from Proto-Indo-European), it has the characteristics of a satem language.

 History

 Proto-Indo-Aryan is meant to be the predecessor of Old Indo-Aryan (1500–300 BCE), which is directly attested as Vedic and Classical Sanskrit, as well as by the Indo-Aryan superstrate in Mitanni.
 Indeed, Vedic Sanskrit is very close to Proto-Indo-Aryan.

 Some of the Prakrits display a few minor features derived from Proto-Indo-Aryan that had already disappeared in Vedic Sanskrit.

 Today, numerous modern Indo-Aryan languages are extant.